safijari/Shotty/README.md

 Honestly I consider this pretty complete, but possibly I could add:

-1. A "copy mode" for thos that fear symlinks.
-2. User configurable folder.
+1. User configurable folder (though you can always symlink)
-3. Better folder names for non-steam games (Though I don't know how to get that...).